 A Physician Assistant is a health care professional licensed to practice medicine with physician supervision.
 As part of their comprehensive responsibility, PAs conduct physical exams, diagnose and treat illness, order and interpret tests, counsel on preventative healthcare, assist in surgery, and in most states can write prescriptions.

 How is a Physician Assistant educated?

 PAs are trained in intensive education programs by the Accreditation Review Commission of Education for Physician Assistant (ARC-PA) and are certified by the NCCPA (National Certification Commission of Physician Assistants).
 After completing an undergraduate degree, a PA must be accepted into an extended medical training program.
 Because of the close working relationship PAs have with physicians, PAs are educated in a medical model designed to compliment physician training.
 PA students are taught, as are medical students, to diagnose and treat medical problems.
 PAs are required to take ongoing continuing education classes and be retested on their clinical skills on a regular basis.
 Physician Assistants are taught to “know our limits” and refer to physicians appropriately.

-What is an Advanced Nurse Registered Practitioner (APRN)?
+What is an Advanced Practice Registered Nurse (APRN)?

 An APRN is a registered nurse with advanced degrees and training as a board certified nurse practitioner.
 An APRN can perform physical examinations, diagnose and treat health problems, order lab work and X-rays, prescribe medicines, and provide health information.

 How is an Advanced Nurse Registered Practitioner educated?